 Our audit was conducted for the purpose of forming an opinion on the financial statements that collectively comprise the District's basic financial statements.
-The Exhibit - Management's Response to Independent Auditor's Report to Management is not a required part of the basic financial statements but is required by Government Auditing Standards.
-Such information has not been subjected to the auditing procedures applied in the audit of the basic financial statements, and accordingly, we do not express an opinion or provide any assurance on it.
+The Exhibit 1 - Management's Response to Independent Auditor's Report to Management and Exhibit 2 Impact Fee Affidayit are not a required part of the basic financial statements but are required by Government Auditing Standards and Rules of the Auditor General, Section 10.557(3)(m), respectively.
+Such information has not been subjected to the auditing procedures applied in the audit of the basic financial statements and, accordingly, we do not express an opinion or provide any assurance on it.